sirlittle/Judgement/README.md

 as well as a few straightforward AIs as an example.

-I currently want to take this project in the direction of gathering large amount of statistics from the game itself while simulating the game many millions of times.
+I currently want to take this project in the direction of gathering large amount of statistics from the game itself while simulating the game many thousands of times.
 This way, better AIs can be built and also cool bits about the game can be gleaned such as how much the game is based on luck and how much based on stratergy.

+We will be deploying this game to a server somewhere and then allowing folks to build their bots to compete against each other.
+All the bot will need to do will be to communicate via sending API Calls.

 - [X] Complete a working text based game
 - [X] Create a Human Bot to allow user input